Forbes - Our Automotive History

 It is with sadness that the Forbes family announces the peaceful passing of Ralph Ainslie Forbes on September 11, 2014 in his 91st year.
 Ralph’s life was devoted to his family, his automobile business and his philanthropic endeavors in the community.

 * In January, 2017, the ownership of the Forbes Automotive Family was taken over by Russ Forbes, making him the 4th generation of the Forbes Family to own and operate the Automotive Family.

-* 2021 will mark 100 years of the Forbes Families automotive history in Ontario.
+* 2021 will mark 100 years of the Forbes Automotive Family history in Ontario.
 As pioneers of the industry, we have had a long history and we hope this summary was of interest to you.
-Since 1921, we have grown to currently representing three manufacturers, General Motors, Toyota, and Mazda, selling over 4,000 cars and trucks a year with over 175 full and part time employees and sales volumes of 150 million dollars per year.
+Since 1921, we have grown to currently representing four manufacturers, General Motors, Toyota, Mazda and Harley-Davidson, selling over 4,000 cars, trucks and motorcycles a year with over 175 full and part time employees and sales volumes of 150 million dollars per year.
 The future is in good hands and we look forward to the next 100 years!